-Interested Parties Needs and Expectations VH Employees & other VW UK business unit employees Quality of work / life, Job Security, challenge, personal and professional development, career opportunities.
+Interested Parties Needs and Expectations VH Employees & other VW UK business unit employees Quality of work / life, job security, challenge, personal and professional development, career opportunities.
 Shareholders (e.g. VW NL) Sustainable growth and profitability.
-Sub-contractors Surety of work, paid on time, collaborative working, respectable working environment, desire to work with a responsible organisation. • Clients High level of service delivery, on time and on budget, in line with client expectations.
-Customers High level of service delivery, on time and on budget, in line with requirements expectations.
-Suppliers • Information of what is required and when, payment terms are met.
-Government agencies Compliance to applicable requirements.
-Regulatory bodies - (HSE and Local Authorities) Compliance to all regulatory and statutory requirements.
-Local community Considerate construction company when working within local communities.
-General Public Minimal disruption to their everyday lives, enhancing the infrastructure and communities.
+Sub-contractors • Surety of work, paid on time, collaborative working, respectable working environment, desire to work with a responsible organisation. • Clients • High level of service delivery, on time and on budget, in line with client expectations. • Customers • High level of service delivery, on time and on budget, in line with requirements and expectations.
+Suppliers Information of what is required and when, payment terms are met.
+Competitors (Joint Ventures) Clear communication of requirements (contractual and of QMS), compliance to agreed QMS, objectives and terms.
+Industry bodies e.g. Highways Electrical Association (HEA), etc Sharing knowledge, source and share best practice, influence positive changes in the industry